boltops-tools/sonic/docs/docs.md

 ### Overview

 Sonic Screwdriver is a multi-functional tool to manage AWS infrastructure.
 It contains a variety of commands to make your job easier.
 It's main focus is to automate mundane repetitive tasks into simple one line commmands.
-With it you are to able debug environments and issues much more quickly.
+With it you are to able debug environments and issues quickly.

 The actually command that Sonic Screwdriver provides is called `sonic`.
 Here's a list of things that `sonic` can do: